Quantum Field Theory, Worldline Theory, and Spin Magnitude Change in Orbital Evolution: Effective Hamiltonian Including Lower-Spin States

 Alternatively, the introduction of $\opK_1$ may be motivated by the requirement that the spin magnitude should change under time evolution via the constructed Hamiltonian.
 In the quantum-mechanical language, this requires an operator that does not commute with $\opS_1^2$.
 It follows that it must also not commute with $\opS_1$, i.e. it must have tensor structure under intrinsic rotations.
 The simplest object that satisfies this criterion is a vector under intrinsic rotations that commutes with both $\opr$ and $\opp$.
 This reasoning leads to the introduction of an operator obeying the commutation relations \eqref{Eq:SKcommutator}, while \eqref{Eq:KKcommutator} still needs to be motivated by the interpretation of $\opK_1$ as the boost generator.
 We indeed find that inclusion of $\opK_1$ leads to scattering amplitudes between states of different spin magnitude, similar to our field-theory constructions above.
 Furthermore, while in these scattering amplitudes the change in spin is minute, $s\rightarrow s-1$, the effect is resummed to a finite change via Hamilton's equations, as we see in \sect{sec:EoMinH}.

 We proceed to construct the effective Hamiltonian.
 The first question is to find the complete set of terms that can appear.
-We constrain these based on symmetry considerations: the Hamiltonian is invariant under parity and time reversal.
-To take advantage of these constraints we list how do our operators transform under the action of these symmetries:
+We constrain these based on symmetry considerations: the Hamiltonian is invariant under parity and time reversal (see, however, the discussion in \sect{sec:KReality}).
+To take advantage of these constraints we list how our operators transform under the action of these symmetries:

-The above may be proven using the fundamental representation of the Lorentz group.
+see e.g. Sect.~2.6 of Ref.~\cite{Weinberg:1995mt}.
 Furthermore, we construct terms that have classical scaling.
 The scaling of our operators in the classical limit is

 where $\lambda$ is a small parameter that characterizes the classical limit (usually associated with $\hbar$).

 Two additional properties that reduce the number of operators are on-shell conditions and Schouten identities.
 The former capture the freedom of field redefinitions in the quantum-mechanical context or the freedom of canonical transformations in the classical context.
 The latter stem from the fact that we work with more than three three-dimensional vectors, hence there must be linear relations among them.
 While these considerations are not important for the purposes of this paper, they can significantly reduce the number of terms one needs to consider when looking at higher orders in spin and boost (see e.g. Ref.~\cite{Bern:2022kto}).